 “We have to give [the children] more attention during the day than we ever would have before,” said one respondent.
 “I feel like I’ve gotten to know them better.
 We’ve had more interactions than we ever would have had previously.”

-Searches for “family movies on” have grown globally by over 100% year over year.
+Searches for “family movies on” have grown in MENA by over 150% year over year.

 “I won’t forget about how valuable I found this time with my family,” said another.

-One indicator that families are spending more quality time together: Searches for “family movies on” have grown globally by over 100% year over year.2
+One indicator that families are spending more quality time together: Searches for “family movies” have grown in MENA by 155% year over year.2